bschwede/linkenhancer/README.md

 Note: Unfortunately, the on-screen keyboard does NOT work as before with the previous text input field.
 The selected characters end up as an intermediate step in the small text field below the Markdown editor and then must be copied manually to the desired position.

+<a name="wthb"></a>
 ### German webtrees manual
 A context sensitive link to the [german webtrees manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be added by javascript to the small navigation menu (if this function is also desired in the admin backend, patch P002 would need to be applied).

 The mapping of routes to help articles in the manual is stored in the database table `route_help_map`.
+The table has the following headers (the headers required in a CSV file for import are marked with !!):

+* `id`: automatic key - not relevant, the data field is only used to make it easier to identify the data record during editing.
+* `path` **!!**: route path - corresponds to the path of webtres pretty urls
+* `handler` **!!**: usually corresponds to the php class name of the code that handles the request
+* `method` **!!**: web request method (GET, POST, HEAD)<br>Only GET routes are generally relevant for assignment to manual sections.
+* `extras` **!!**: php class name of access level (Fisharebest\Webtrees\Http\Middleware\Auth*)
+* `category`: string value for better grouping data rows; only value 'generic' has a special meaning
+* `order` **!!**: arbitrary numerical sort key, matching data rows are sorted in ascending order standard value is 10
+* `url` **!!**: path of the url to the webtrees manual (then it's concated with the given GenWiki base/domain url); also fully qualified url to other web ressources are possible and supported (for example to Github repo readmes or wikis of custom modules, that aren't documented in the manual yet)
+* `updated_at`: timestamp of last update; this helps to identify possibly outdated data rows

+As we can see in [app/Http/Routes/WebRoutes.php](https://github.com/fisharebest/webtrees/blob/main/app/Http/Routes/WebRoutes.php), where standard webtrees routes are defined, for a route the following information is mandatory:
+1. `path`
+2. `handler`
+3. `method`

+Optionally `extras` can be provided.
+If none of those four mentioned fields is set, the data row ist filtered by the [seeder](Schema/SeedHelpTable.php).
+On import `category` and `order` are set automatically if not set.

+In order to get a first class match with the current route those four fields have to match.

+Normally, it is only necessary to assign GET routes to an article.
+We also have a few redirect routes and ajax helper routes (which provide data for form controls) that can be ignored.

+A special case is the `path` which starts with `/module/{module}/{action}`.
+It is handled by the [ModuleAction class](https://github.com/fisharebest/webtrees/blob/main/app/Http/RequestHandlers/ModuleAction.php), that has a proxy function for custom module admin pages.
+For mapping such a route to a specific custom module help article the `handler` is set to the routes attribut value for module (e.g. `_vesta_classic_look_and_feel_`).
+For a more generic rule, `path` can also be empty.

+Fallback rules for access levels are matched by `category='generic'` and the specific Auth classname in `extras`.

+If nothing else applies, the link points to the startpage of the manual.

+On this module **admin page** it is possible to import routes registered in webtrees on demand.
+This make it easier to cover individual custom module configurations.
+Further more you can import and export data in csv format in order to make changes more convenient.
+You can see at a glance how many data rows are stored in the table and how many of them have an url assigned.

 This module comes with predefined mapping rules.
-Generic fallback rules are possible to be set and if nothing else applies, the link points to the startpage of the manual.
-It is possible to import routes registered in webtrees on demand on this module admin page.
-This make it easier to cover individual custom module configurations.<br>Standard webtrees routes are defined in [app/Http/Routes/WebRoutes.php](https://github.com/fisharebest/webtrees/blob/main/app/Http/Routes/WebRoutes.php).

-Further more you can import and export data in csv format in order to make changes more convenient.

-The table has the following headers (the headers required in a CSV file for import are marked with !):

-* **id**: automatic key; not relevant
-* **path** !: route path - corresponds to the path of webtres pretty urls
-* **handler** !: usually corresponds to the php class name of the code that handles the request
-* **method** !: web request method (GET, POST, HEAD)<br>Only GET routes are generally relevant for assignment to manual sections.
-* **extras** !: php class name of access level (Fisharebest\Webtrees\Http\Middleware\Auth*)
-* **category**: string value for better grouping data rows; only value 'generic' has a special meaning
-* **order** !: arbitrary numerical sort key, matching data rows are sorted in ascending order; standard value is 10
-- **url** !: path of the url to the webtrees manual (then it's concated with the given GenWiki base/domain url); also fully qualified url to other web ressources are possible and supported (for example to Github repo readmes or wikis of custom modules, that aren't documented in the manual yet)
-- **updated_at**: timestamp of last update; this helps to identify possibly outdated data rows
+If there is something missing or you find an issue, don't hesitate to share it.
+I'll include it in the next release.

+<a name="patches"></a>
 ### Patches
 **The patches can be applied additionally — the module also works without them!**